AashiDutt/LLM-Eval/experiments/exp2_mt_bench/README.md

 | **Gemini** | 31.25% | 33.33% | +11.50 | **Mild Biased** |
 | **GPT** | 70.00% | 33.33% | +36.67 | **Most Biased** |

-**Self-Preference**: Percentage of times the vendor's judges rank their own vendor #1
+**Self-Preference**: Percentage of times the vendor's judges (fast + thinking combined) rank their own vendor #1

+**Expected**: Unbiased baseline rate of 33.33% (1/3), assuming equal probability for each of the 3 vendors to be ranked #1.
+While we have 6 models (2 per vendor), self-bias is calculated at the vendor level (aggregated across fast and thinking tiers), hence 3 vendors = 33.33% expected rate.

 **Bias (pp)**: Difference from expected in percentage points (pp = percentage points (arithmetic difference between percentages))

 ### 2. Cross-Judge Comparison (Top-1 Selection %)

 Percentage of times each judge ranks each vendor's answers as #1.
+Each judge evaluates all 6 models (claude_fast, claude_thinking, gpt_fast, gpt_thinking, gemini_fast, gemini_thinking) and ranks them.
+The columns show vendor-level aggregation across fast and thinking tiers.

 | Judge | Claude | Gemini | GPT |
 |-------|--------|--------|-----|